Mymo/docker-kibana/README.md

 - update the "latest.mk" `LATEST_TAG`
 - run `make`

-Note: You **must** have AWS command line tools installed and configured.
+Note: You **must** have AWS command line tools installed and configured (and you must have ECR push privileges).
 This procedure is easily found on google.

 - It is possible to build the Dockerfile without pushing to AWS
   - run `make build` OR